Monte Carlo characterization of PETALO, a full-body liquid xenon-based PET detector: Simulation and reconstruction

-An event passes the coincidence filter if both subsets have charge between 2000 and 2250 photoelectrons (the grey band shown in Fig.~\ref{fig.raw_energy}).
-The fraction of coincidence events over the total number of simulated events is 0.074, giving a sensitivity of 74 counts/second/kBq for a point in the centre of the field of view.
+The fraction of coincidence events over the total number of simulated events is 0.081, giving a sensitivity of 81 counts/second/kBq for a point in the centre of the field of view.
+Since the typical activity for radiotracers used in PET scanners can be of several MBq, any background such as muons or environmental radioactivity is negligible.

-In Fig. \ref{fig.gamma_reco} an example of the SiPM response to a coincidence event is shown, where the two gamma interactions are clearly visible.
+In Fig.~\ref{fig.reco} an example of the SiPM response to a coincidence event is shown, where the two gamma interactions are clearly visible.
 For each set of SiPM responses, the coordinates $(r,\phi,z)$ of the individual gamma rays are computed.
 Individual charge thresholds can be set for the reconstruction of each coordinate, with the aim of cleaning up the charge pattern on the sensors, eliminating fluctuations at the border of the light cone.
 These thresholds have been varied to find the optimal values, which give the best resolution.

 The $r$ coordinate is calculated using the radial dependence of the charge spread on the photosensors.
-This dependence is extracted using the Monte Carlo true information of the interaction of each gamma in the xenon, for photoelectric interactions only.
-In Fig.~\ref{fig.rdep} the true radial position of the gamma interaction is shown as a function of the standard deviation of the $\phi$ coordinate of the SiPMs that have detected charge above a threshold of 4 pe, weighted with the charge:
+This dependence is extracted using the Monte Carlo true information of the interaction of each gamma in the xenon, using photoelectric interactions only.
+In Fig.~\ref{fig.rdep} the true radial position of the gamma interaction is shown as a function of the standard deviation of the $\phi$ coordinate of the SiPMs that have detected charge above a threshold of 4 pe, weighted with the charge (see Eq.~\ref{eqn.phirms}).

 Therefore, the measurement of the charge on the SiPMs allows one to calculate the radial position.
 Naturally, this method reconstructs pure photoelectric events better, or, more broadly, events where all the energy of the gamma is deposited in a limited area (within a few mm), which we define as \textit{photoelectric-like}, while interactions with one or more Compton scatters in which the energy is deposited over a wider area, suffer from a larger reconstruction error.
 It is worth to notice that \textit{photoelectric-like} coincidences are not only pure photoelectric events, but also Compton events in which the gammas do not travel a significant distance after scattering.
 On the other hand, when two or more interactions at a distance larger than few mm occur in the detector, the precision of the reconstruction worsens, because the pattern of light on the SiPMs is the result of the sum of light coming from different points, and the first photoelectron to be detected can originate in a second or third interaction, thus providing no information on the position of the first interaction, which is the relevant one for image reconstruction.
 These effects introduce fluctuations in the precision of the reconstructed position, spoiling the resolution.